-To be 100% clear ALL OF THIS could have been avoided if Tino just talked to us.
+To be 100% clear ALL OF THIS could have been avoided if the custom cabinet maker just talked to us.

 My husband is quite possibly the most understanding person on this side of the Mississippi.
 Running two businesses with four children under 11 makes you patient, but not stupid.
 We believe that everything can be worked out with mutual communication and respect.
 We have never been unwilling to talk, just him.

-Since Tino won’t talk privately… I’ll just have to write publicly.
+Since the custom cabinet maker won’t talk privately… I’ll just have to write publicly.

-This last chain of messages between my husband and Tino sums up the situation nicely
+This last chain of messages between my husband and the custom cabinet maker sums up the situation nicely

-The Arizona small business we hired to build our kitchen, laundry, and mudroom cabinetry, Euro Custom Cabinets (owner Tino) was walking away from our unfinished job with $20,000.
+The Arizona Custom cabinet small business we hired to build our kitchen, laundry, and mudroom cabinetry, was walking away from our unfinished job with $20,000.

 This meant that he wasn’t only walking away from our job but he was leaving me, my husband, and our 4 kids during a pandemic without a finished kitchen and no end in sight.
 Only after 7 months of stringing us along.
 Why did he choose to do this after hiring him to begin work in December, well I wouldn’t know because he chose not to answer our phone calls or texts for weeks maybe even months.
 There were a few one liners here and there but just pure silence on his part.